Julynx/markdown_convert/README.md

 <img src='https://i.imgur.com/SZIz2gY.png' width='80%'>

-`markdown-convert` is an elegant command-line tool that converts Markdown files to PDF, powered by the amazing `markdown2` and `weasyprint` libraries.
+`markdown-convert` is an elegant command-line tool that converts Markdown files to PDF, powered by the amazing `markdown2` and `playwright` libraries.

-Unlike other similar tools, it relies solely on Python packages to do the job, eliminating the need for any external system-level dependencies when running on Linux.
+Unlike other similar tools, it relies solely on Python packages to do the job, eliminating the need for any external system-level dependencies.

-If you're running Windows, you only need to install the GTK-3 runtime from the following link: [GTK-3 Runtime](https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases).

 ### Features